-COVID-19 daily cases, hospitalizations and deaths in the Bay Area decreased in November.
-Deaths remain low thanks to people getting vaccinated and wearing masks.
+COVID-19 daily cases, hospitalizations and deaths in the Bay Area increased by 64% from early to mid-December.
+Deaths are still low thanks to people getting vaccinated and wearing masks.

-California case rates decreased slightly in November.
-The state is in the CDC orange "substantial" transmission category as of December 1.
-Nationwide, cases increased in November.
-75% of people in the US ages 5+ have received at last one vaccine dose as of December 1.

-Worldwide, cases are increasing in Canada, South America, Northern and Southern Africa, China and most of Europe.
+California case rates increased by 44% from early to mid-December.
+The state is in the CDC red "high" transmission category as of December 15, like much of the rest of the US.
+Nationwide, cases increased 40% from early to mid-December.
+75% of people in the US ages 5+ have received at last one vaccine dose as of December 15.
+Worldwide, cases are increasing in Southern Africa, Canada, South America, Japan, Korean, Laos, Austrialia and Western Europe.